Mitchell Wiggins: Houston Rockets (1984–1987, 1989–1990)

-Return to Houston (1989-1990)

 Both Wiggins and Lloyd were reinstated for the 1989–90 season.
-Wiggins appeared in 66 games and averaging 15.5 ppg but was criticized by his coach, Don Chaney, for his defense.
+Wiggins appeared in 66 games and averaged 15.5 points per game but was criticized by his coach, Don Chaney, for his defense.
 His playing time decreased after Houston traded for Vernon Maxwell.

-Philadelphia 76ers (1991-1992)
+Philadelphia 76ers (1991–1992)

 After Wiggins became a free agent, no team expressed an interest in Wiggins outside the Philadelphia 76ers.
 They had intended to sign Wiggins to their roster in November 1990, but backed out when he refused to take a complete physical including a drug test.
-Wiggins did not play the 1990-91 season, but the 76ers kept in touch with him and signed him to a one-year contract the following year.
+Wiggins did not play the 1990–91 season, but the 76ers kept in touch with him and signed him to a one-year contract the following year.

-The 1991-92 season was Wiggins's last in the NBA.
+The 1991–92 season was Wiggins' last in the NBA.
 He scored 3,877 points in his NBA career.

-Greek League, CSP Limoges, Tondeña 65 Rhummasters, and minor leagues (1993-2003)
+Greek League, CSP Limoges, Tondeña 65 Rhummasters, and minor leagues (1993–2003)

 Wiggins then went to Europe and had a notable career in the Greek League playing for Milon Nea Smyrni, Sporting Athens, and Panionios Nea Smyrni.
 He also appeared for CSP Limoges in the French League, the Tondeña 65 Rhummasters in the Philippine Basketball Association, and several minor league teams in the United States.